solomonyaa/Final_DevOps_Project/README.md

 - Prompt injection hardened with XML delimiters and system prompt instructions
 - Docker container runs as non-root user
 - RDS is in a private subnet — not accessible from the internet
+- RDS encrypted at rest with AWS KMS
-- RDS security group only allows connections from EKS nodes
+- RDS security group only allows connections from EKS nodes and bastion
+- Bastion host accessible via SSM only — no open ports, no SSH keys
+- VPC endpoints for SSM, KMS, CloudWatch, S3 — no internet exposure

 ---